St. Louis Rams: The move to Anaheim

 Before the Rams’ 1979 Super Bowl season, the team's owner Carroll Rosenbloom drowned in an accident.
 His widow, Georgia Frontiere, inherited 70% ownership of the team.
 Frontiere fired her stepson, Steve Rosenbloom, and assumed total control of the franchise.
 As had been planned before Carroll Rosenbloom's death, the Rams moved from their longtime home at the Los Angeles Memorial Coliseum to Anaheim Stadium in nearby Orange County in 1980.
 The move was necessitated in part because the Coliseum's abnormally large seating capacity of 100,000 was difficult to sell out, which often subjected the team to the league's local-market TV blackout rule.
 At the same time, Southern California's population patterns were changing; there was rapid growth in L.A.’s affluent suburbs (e.g. greater Orange County) and a decline in the city of Los Angeles's population and income.
 Anaheim Stadium was originally built in 1966 as the home of the California Angels Major League Baseball franchise.
 To accommodate the Rams’ move, the ballpark was reconfigured with luxury suites and enclosed to accommodate crowds of about 65,000 for football.

 From 1982, the Coliseum was also occupied by the Los Angeles Raiders.
 The combined effect of these two factors split the loyalties of the Rams’ traditional fan base between two teams.
 Making matters even worse, the Rams were unsuccessful on the field, while the Raiders were thriving, winning Super Bowl XVIII in 1983.
-The Los Angeles Lakers won the NBA Finals in 1980, their first of five titles in that decade; the Los Angeles Dodgers won the World Series in 1981 and 1988; and the Los Angeles Kings, buoyed by the acquisition of Wayne Gretzky in August 1988, advanced to the 1993 Stanley Cup Finals.
+The Los Angeles Lakers won the NBA Finals in 1980, their first of five titles in that decade; the Los Angeles Dodgers won the World Series in 1981 and 1988; and the Los Angeles Kings, buoyed by the acquisition of Wayne Gretzky in August 1988, advanced to the 1993 Stanley Cup Final.

-1990–94: Frontiere's endgame for the L.A.
+1990–1994: Frontiere's endgame for the L.A.
 Rams

 Although it was not apparent at the time, the Rams’ loss in the 1989 NFC Championship Game marked the end of an era.
 The Rams did not have another winning season in Los Angeles before their relocation.
 The first half of the 1990s featured four straight 10-loss (or worse) seasons, no playoff appearances and waning fan interest.
 The return of Chuck Knox as head coach after successful stints as head coach of the Buffalo Bills and the Seattle Seahawks did not boost the Rams’ fortunes.
 Knox's run-oriented offense brought about the end of offensive coordinator Ernie Zampese's tenure in 1993.
 General manager John Shaw was perceived by some to continually squander NFL draft picks on sub-standard talent.
 The offensive scheme was dull by 1990s standards, further alienating fans.
 One bright spot for the offense during this time was running back Jerome Bettis, a bruising running back from Notre Dame.
 Bettis flourished in Knox's offense, running for 1,429 yards as a rookie and 1,025 in his sophomore effort.